Photo by Shutterstock

-Companies such as AdventureWomen and Wild Women Expeditions, which have been in operation for 36 and 27 years respectively, have been joined by the likes of WHOA Travel (founded in 2013), Damesly (founded in 2016), and a female-driven trips campaign by REI Adventures in 2017 called Force of Nature.
+Companies such as AdventureWomen and Wild Women Expeditions, which have been in operation for 38 and 29 years respectively, have been joined by the likes of WHOA Travel (founded in 2013), Damesly (founded in 2016), and a female-driven trips campaign by REI Adventures in 2017 called Force of Nature.
 But the number of women seeking active vacations isn’t all that has grown—the number of women leading trips has risen, too.

 The landscape is wild and the climate is unforgiving, but for travelers willing to rise to the challenge, the views as you kayak past glaciers and admire Arctic marine life are unparalleled.
-“As a guide, what I love most about spending time there is seeing the difference in how I see the wilderness versus how my friends from [Greenland] do,” says Katie Crafts, a polar expedition guide who works with Natural Habitat Adventures and Lindblad–National Geographic Expeditions.
+“As a guide, what I love most about spending time there is seeing the difference in how I see the wilderness versus how my friends from [Greenland] do,” says Katie Crafts, once a polar expedition guide who works with Natural Habitat Adventures and Lindblad–National Geographic Expeditions.
 “When I see a beautiful iceberg, they see how the tidal currents interact with the winds and how that might impact the fishing.
 Greenland has taught me a new way of seeing the natural land.”

 Greenland is also a place where the landscape lends itself to gender parity, Crafts says.
 “In traditional East Greenlandic culture, every individual plays a crucial role for the survivability of the communities: men and women, children and elderly alike.
-It impacts everything from modern day beauty standards to leadership positions and more.”
+It impacts everything from modern-day beauty standards to leadership positions and more.”

 “The Arabia of your imagination doesn’t exist,” says Annie Hawkins, who has been guiding with Wilderness Travel since 1995.
 “But Oman is a gorgeous country and perfectly safe, including for women.”
 Not many tourists from outside the region think of it as a tourism destination, she notes, because it feels too far or they have misapprehensions about security.
 “I go for the culture.
 There are markets and people still wearing traditional clothing.
-The locals are very conversant with visitors, and many tour operators organize trips there,” so getting there isn’t as far-fetched as it feels.
+The locals are very conversant with visitors, and many tour operators organize trips there,” she says, so getting there isn’t as far-fetched as it seems.

 “The culture in India is so diverse,” says Sana Jinah, a Mumbai-born tour leader for Intrepid Travel.
 “The different cities and states throughout each has its own distinct personality.”
 Her top contenders there are Rajasthan, Ladakh, and Madhya Pradesh.
 “Leh Ladakh is in northern India, ideal for women who are interested in mountains, treks, and hiking.”
 For an urban adventure, head to Mumbai, “a very modern and developed side of India.”

 Seeing Alaskan wildlife up close is a thrill for travelers of all ages, even for Van Dinther, who often takes groups in the front country where travelers might see 800-pound grizzlies.
 “It’s safe because we know what we’re doing as bear guides, and they’re habituated to humans,” she says.
 “But it’s a head trip to be just a few feet from something that can eat you.”